Jyuggers/tokio-raknet/README.md

 - 🚀 **Fully Asynchronous**: Built from the ground up with `async`/`await` for high concurrency.
 - 🛡️ **Reliability Layers**: Full support for all RakNet reliability types (Reliable, Unreliable, Ordered, Sequenced, etc.).
 - 📦 **Fragmentation**: Automatic splitting and reassembly of large packets transparent to the user.
+- 🔒 **Security & Safety**: Bounded buffers and queues to prevent memory exhaustion attacks (gap flooding, ACK withholding).
+- ⚙️ **Highly Configurable**: Fine-tune MTU, timeouts, buffer limits, and protocol constraints via `RaknetListenerConfig` and `RaknetStreamConfig`.
 - 🔧 **Simple API**: A high-level abstraction that feels like working with a TCP stream, but with the control of UDP.
-- 🔍 **Tracing Support**: Deep integration with `tracing` for debugging connection flows and packet loss.
+- 🔍 **Tracing Support**: Deep integration with `tracing` for low-overhead debugging and performance profiling.

 ## Installation